 (See also Overview of Esophageal and Swallowing Disorders Overview of Esophageal and Swallowing Disorders The swallowing apparatus consists of the pharynx, upper esophageal (cricopharyngeal) sphincter, the body of the esophagus, and the lower esophageal sphincter (LES).
 The upper third of the esophagus... read more .)

 Gastroesophageal reflux disease (GERD) is common, occurring in 10 to 20% of adults.
 It also occurs frequently in infants, typically beginning at birth ( see Gastroesophageal Reflux in Infants Gastroesophageal Reflux in Infants Gastroesophageal reflux is the movement of gastric contents into the esophagus.
-Gastroesophageal reflux disease (GERD) is reflux that causes complications such as irritability, respiratory problems... read more ).
+It may be physiologic or pathologic.
+When pathologic, it is also known as gastroesophageal reflux disease (GERD)... read more ).

 Etiology of GERD